PyaeSoneHan246810/Snakes/README.md

 <img width="240" height="240" src="https://github.com/user-attachments/assets/8c00f121-c020-480d-8de1-d80d929e968a" />

-This Android app, built with Jetpack Compose, fetches snakes data from an API and allows users to learn about snakes in Burmese.
+This Android app, built with Jetpack Compose, fetches snake data from an API and lets users learn about different species of snakes.

 ## Used Technologies